JaBurr/Elite101PreWork/README.md

 # Elite101PreWork
 Gato is a bot.
 They may reply random stuff.
-Be warned: it collects anything you say and may respond with the same message later.
+Be warned: they also might insult you.
 Good luck and have fun!

 ## Replit